-3.2 MEDIUM DENSITY RESIDENTIAL (MDR)The multifamily portion of the Plan Area is conceptual.
+3.2 MEDIUM DENSITY RESIDENTIAL (MDR)

+The Medium Density Residential (MDR) designation accommodates attached single-family/multifamily homes (reference Figure 1.0-2 and Appendix A).
+The multifamily portion of the site was originally 7 acres, but with the addition of Flagstaff Avenue and improvements the multifamily portion of the Plan Area is now 5 acres.
+Therefore, the density will be 15 dwelling units per acre and the minimum site area per dwelling unit will be 2,800 square feet rather than 3,000 square feet, which is typical in the R-M-2 Zone.
+This will ensure that the same number of units (approximately 78 units) will be built on the site and will also allow room for open space and site amenities.
+The multifamily portion of the Plan Area is conceptual.
 A precise development plan shall be submitted to determine conformance with Specific Plan design guidelines.
-A CUP will also be required.
-The MDR designated area is intended to provide an affordable asssisted living facility close to commercial and office areas.
+A CUP will also be required since the site would include more than 40 units.
+The MDR designated area is intended to provide affordable, family oriented homes close to commercial and office areas.
 Commercial and office uses will be located across the street and adjacent to the MDR designated area.
 Pedestrian crossings will include stamped concrete for driver awareness.
 Table 3.2-1 lists the development standards for the MDR designated area within the Plan Area.
 Figure 3.2-1 shows the conceptual plan view of the MDR area.